DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/ruzzoli-eegmanylabs-2023/index.md

 # Summary.
 An optional shortened abstract.
 (When entered, this means it won't be displayed on the front page)
 summary: ' '

-tags: ['Open science', 'Reproducibiltiy', 'EEG']
+tags: ['Open science', 'Reproducibility', 'EEG']

 abstract: 'Several studies have suggested that low-frequency brain oscillations could be key to understanding how the brain samples sensory information via rhythmic alternation